anuvindhs/challenge-lab-aws/README.md

   - Check **Step 5**
 - How can we speed up the deployment process?
   - **Infrastucture as Code** - We can use IAC to speedup the deployment.
 We can ether use **Terraform** or **AWS cloud Formation**  for this
-- security for app , more sure how?
+- security for app , more Secure how?
    - For EC2- We can use **Roles** to access the S3.
    - **AWS WAF** and **CDN** is also a good consideration to imporove security
    - **For Apache** -  Disable the server-info Directive, server-status Directive.
+   - Also can disable public access to EC2 by restricting secuity group to load balancer only (as we are delivering by LB to Public).
    - Monitor Logs
  - Perfomance issue , cloud watch,cpu monitoring, accesslogs, deatils of instance
    - To improve perfomance we can use **AWS ElastiCache** , Memcached & Redis. once launched update on Config.php